BreadyBred/codewars-rank-fetcher/README.md

     git clone https://github.com/BreadyBred/codewars_rank_fetcher
     ```

-2.  **Configure the Script:**
+2.  **Run the Script:**

+    **a) EXE File (Recommended):**
+    1. Just launch the executable file `codewars_rank_fetcher.exe`.
+    2. Configure the way you want the data to be fetched.
+    3. That's it!

+    **b) Command-line:**
+    1. Open your terminal, command prompt or preferred IDE inside the directory where you saved the `codewars_rank_fetcher.py` file.
-    *   Run `pip install -r requirements.txt` in order to install all the necessary modules for the tool to work.
+    2. Run `pip install -r requirements.txt` in order to install all the necessary modules for the tool to work.
-    *   Set categories_to_check to the names of the categories you want the script to process.
-Leave it empty to check all the available categories.

-3.  **Run the Script:**

-    1. Open your terminal, command prompt or preferred IDE.
-    2. Navigate to the directory where you saved the `rank_fetcher.py` file.
     3. Execute the script using the Python command-line interpreter:

         ```bash
-        python rank_fetcher.py
+        python codewars_rank_fetcher.py
-        py rank_fetcher.py
+        py codewars_rank_fetcher.py
         ```
     4. Configure the way you want the data to be fetched.